peteryuhang/code-knowledge/the-pragmatic-programmer.md

 ### Source Code Control

-- It’s a giant UNDO key—a project-wide time machine
+- It's a giant UNDO key—a project-wide time machine
 - Beside the UNDO, can answer the question or have beneifits below:
   - Who made changes in this line of code?
-  - What’s the difference between the current version and last week’s?
+  - What's the difference between the current version and last week's?
   - How many lines of code did we change in this release?
   - Which files get changed most often?
   - Identify releases of your software